matplotlib/matplotlib/doc/users/prev_whats_new/github_stats_3.2.0.rst

 * :ghpull:`14794`: DOC: Update the documentation of homepage of website
 * :ghpull:`14629`: Delete HTML build sources to save on artefact upload time
 * :ghpull:`14792`: Fix spelling typos
-* :ghpull:`14789`: Prefer Affine2D.translate to offset_transform in examples.
+* :ghpull:`14789`: Prefer Affine2D.translate to trans in examples.
 * :ghpull:`14783`: Cleanup mlab.detrend.
 * :ghpull:`14791`: Make 'extended' and 'expanded' synonymous in font_manager
 * :ghpull:`14787`: Remove axis_artist _update, which is always a noop.